keep-starknet-strange/satoru/book/src/smart-contracts-architecture/fee-module.md

 ### `FeeError`
 - **ALREADY_INITIALIZED:** Triggered when there is an attempt to initialize an already initialized contract.
 - **INVALID_CLAIM_FEES_INPUT:** Occurs when the lengths of the market and tokens arrays do not match during a fee claim operation.

-## Usage and Interaction
-### Core Library Imports
-- `starknet`: The foundation library offering essential functionalities required for StarkNet contracts, such as handling contract addresses and more.
-- `core`: The core library essential for interaction and execution of foundational functionalities within the contract.

-### Local Imports
-- `satoru`: Local modules and libraries from the `satoru` project essential for data storage, role management, event emission, and other utilities pivotal for the functioning of the Fee module.

-## Additional Information
-It is of paramount importance for developers and users to comprehend the implications of fee operations and utilize this module judiciously to uphold system stability and integrity.